 How to make pour over iced coffee

-- Add 2 (coffee) scoops of coffee to the filter.
+Add 2 (coffee) scoops of coffee to the filter.
 If you like stronger coffee, you may increase this even further.
+Be generous and we need to brew this strong.

 Adding the water slowly is very important as we really want the coffee to drip slowly over the ice.
 Too much coffee flowing through the cone will melt the ice faster and result in a weak, watery cup.
 Conversely, when the coffee drips onto the ice a few drops at a time, it does not melt as much of the ice.